 The sad story of the Bailly-Howe family and their homestead, finally abandoned by World War I, reaches far back into the tragic and beautiful history of the Great Lakes at the end of the eighteenth century.

-Verchères is a river town on the south bank of the St. Lawrence twenty miles from Montreal.
-All the waters of the Great Lakes, one of the most immense watersheds in the world, will eventually flow by this spot, so it was a fitting place for a man who spent most of his life on those lakes to be born.
-In 1774, a decade after New France became British Canada, Joseph Bailly was born here.
-His family (the name is pronounced bay-YEE) had been in America for six generations and were among the original Acadian settlers of Nova Scotia.
-Yet Bailly’s father, a hard-up descendent of minor French nobility, squandered the family’s money and died, leaving his widow and three children in poverty.
-The boy’s uncle, the Catholic bishop of Caspe near Quebec City, helped them get back on their feet and the family continued to be important citizens of Montreal.
-As a teenager, the future Indiana settler entered the fur trade and went west with the voyageurs, learning the North American continent’s interior practically by heart.
+In 1774, a decade after New France became British Canada, Joseph Bailly was born at Verchères, a river town on the south bank of the St. Lawrence twenty miles from Montreal.
+All the waters of the Great Lakes eventually flow by this spot, so it was a fitting place for a man who spent most of his life on the lakes to be born.
+Pronounced “bay-YEE,” the family had been in America for six generations and were some of the original Acadian settlers of Nova Scotia.
+Bailly’s father, descended from minor French nobles, squandered the family’s money and died, leaving his widow and three children in poverty.
+Fortunately, Joseph Bailly’s uncle was the Catholic bishop of Caspe, close to Quebec City, and helped them get back on their feet.
+As a teenager around 1790, the future Indiana settler entered the fur trade and went west with the voyageurs.

-By the time he reached his thirties, he had won back some of what his father had lost.
-In Michigan in 1809, he went into partnership with Alexander Robinson, a métis fur trader.
-(Métis, from an old French word for “mixed,” generally referred to the children of French-speaking voyageur fathers and Native American mothers.
-Farther west, on the Canadian prairies and the Front Range of the Rockies, the métis became a nation of sorts.)
-Though Robinson worked for the American John Jacob Astor, Bailly slowly went into business on his own.
+By the time he reached his thirties, Bailly had won back some of what his father had lost.
+He went into partnership in Michigan in 1809 with Alexander Robinson, a métis fur trader.
+(Métis, from an old French word for “mixed,” usually referred to the children of French-speaking voyageur fathers and Native American mothers.
+Farther west, on the Canadian prairies and the Front Range of the Rockies, the métis eventually became a “nation” of sorts and in the late 1860s fought the Canadian government in the Red River Rebellion.)
+Though Robinson worked for the German-American John Jacob Astor, Bailly slowly went into business on his own.
 At its height in the 1820s, his fur trading operations extended from the Great Lakes to Baton Rouge, Louisiana, where he traded for animal skins from as far west as the Rockies and the Pacific Coast.
 From New Orleans, he shipped skins directly to France.

 (Richard Dillon, Jr., Michilimackinac on Lake Huron.
 Montreal, 1813.
 Colored copperplate engraving by Thomas Hall.
 Graphics Division, Clements Library, University of Michigan.)